moot-books/moot-KTU/CSE/S6/DAA_CS302.md

 It is only possible in graphs without cycles, Directed Acyclic Graphs(DAG)

 ## Strongly Connected Components
-Connectivity in an undirected graph means each vertex can reach every other vertex via any one path.
-Strong Connectivity is the same as Connectivity but applied to directed graphs.
-In Strong Connectiviy there should be a directed edge from any one vertex to another vertex.
+Connectivity in an undirected graph means for each pair of vertices $(u,v)$ there is a path connecting u and v.
+In the case of directed graphs, for the same pair there should be a vertex connecting u and v and v and u.

 # Dynamic Programming
 ## Dynamic Programming